top of page

 Storm damage to your roof can be stressful, but navigating the insurance process shouldn’t be.
 Whether you're dealing with hail, wind, or fallen debris, it's important to understand how your policy works, what your roof is actually covered for, and how to work with both your roofer and insurance company to get the best possible outcome.

-This technical guide will walk you through the storm damage roof insurance process, step by step, from initial assessment to filing a claim and what to expect from adjusters and coverage.
+This technical guide walks you through how to decide whether filing a claim makes sense, what to check before you file, and how to navigate the process if you do.
 After reading this, you’ll know exactly how to work with your insurer and roofer to get your roof covered properly.

 Signs that may indicate storm-related damage: